Nonmyopic Multiclass Active Search with Diminishing Returns for Diverse Discovery: Efficient Nonmyopic Approximation

-where each $\gamma_c \in (0, 1)$ is a hyperparameter acting as a ``pseudocount'', or our prior belief about the prevalence of class $c$ (since $p_c \left( x \mid \mathcal{D} \right) = \gamma_c$ if $\acro{LNN}(x) = \varnothing$).
-We detail our choice for this hyperparameter in \cref{sec:data}.
 The $k$-\acro{NN} achieves reasonable generalization error in practice (in the sparsely labeled setting we are considering here), and can be rapidly updated given a new observation, which is a valuable feature with respect to our method.
+Further, the $k$-\acro{NN} only uses the similarity matrix for $\mathcal{X}$, whose calculation only needs to be done once and can be accelerated by modern similarity search libraries such as Faiss \citep{johnson2019billion}.
 This model also allows us to employ a branch-and-bound pruning strategy that speeds up the search for the query maximizing the score $\alpha$ at each iteration; we detail this procedure in \cref{sec:pruning}.

+In the event where pruning is unsuccessful, we can sub-sample the space (e.g., subject to a user-specified cardinality constraint) and conduct the current search within the sampled pool.
+This technique is extensively explored in \citet{mirzasoleiman2015lazier} and used by \citet{nguyen2021nonmyopic}.